-San Clemente State Beach can accommodate campers and trailers up to 30 feet long, with hookups and a dump station.
+San Clemente State Beach is known for its scenery and ocean views.
+The beach is about a mile long, at the foot of a steep bluff.
+The campground can accommodate campers and trailers up to 30 feet long, with hookups and a dump station.

-Orange County Beach Camping the Easy Way: If you think camping in an RV at the beach sounds like fun, but you don’t own one - or didn't bring yours along, the folks at Luv 2 Camp can help you out.
+Orange County Beach Camping the Easy Way: If you think camping in an RV at the beach sounds like fun, but you don’t own a camping vehicle — or didn't bring yours along — the folks at Luv 2 Camp can help you out.
 They’ll not only rent you an RV; they’ll take it to your campsite and set it up for you.
-They serve several quite a few of the beachfront campgrounds - or ones near the beach in Orange County.
+They serve several of the beachfront campgrounds in this guide, as well as others that are near the beach in Orange County.

 Southern California Beach Camping in San Diego